awatson1978/deprecated-clinical-env/README.md

 ========================================
 #### Environment Precedent

-We can specify environment variable in a few different ways (which is exactly why they're so handy).
+We can specify environment variable in a few different ways (which is exactly why environment variables are so handy); each with a different precedent.

 **1. Environment Profile**
 The most insistent way to define the variable.
 Will override any other setting.